Study in the Netherlands: A guide to Dutch universities

 In 2016 there were 13 research universities in the Netherlands offering international degrees and short courses, with some 240,000 students involved in intensive, academic studies in 12 different cities (Amsterdam has two universities).
 For more information, visit www.studyinholland.nl.

 Dutch universities typically peform well in global rankings, with all 13 ranked in the top 200 of Times Higher Education's World University Rankings, including eight in the top 100 universities in the world.
-Below is a list of all Netherlands universities, in order of their THE ranking.
+Below is a list of all the Netherlands' universities, in order of their THE ranking.

 Universities in the Netherlands for international students

 In QS University Rankings, all Dutch universities ranked in the top 350 with eight ranked among the top 150 universities in the world.
-The top Dutch universities in their list, however, were , Delft University of Technology, , and
+The top Dutch universities in their list were , Delft University of Technology, , and

-All universities in the Netherlands for international students teach more than 40 English undergraduate and postgraduate degrees, while Leiden University and Amsterdam of University teach more than 100 courses in English.
+All universities in the Netherlands teach more than 40 English undergraduate and postgraduate degrees, while Leiden University and Amsterdam of University teach more than 100 courses in English.
 However, not all universities offer undergraduate degrees in English across all subjects (University of Groningen and Maastricht University offer the most), while postgraduate qualifications are more commonly taught in English.
-In any case, it is relatively easy to find study in the Netherlands for international students.

 Additional student costs of living in the Netherlands are estimated at around EUR 800–1,100 per month, although many student discounts are offered in musuems, cinemas, bars and restaurants.

 Provided you meet the conditions, there are many options for scholarships in the Netherlands which you can see in this guide to grants and scholarships in the Netherlands.
-You can also find an extensive list of Nuffic scholarships, or use the government's Netherlands scholarship search tool.
+You can also find an extensive list of Nuffic scholarships, or use the government's search tool to find a range of the Netherlands' scholarships available.
 If a scholarship doesn't apply, read other ways to finance your studies in the Netherlands.

 There are more than 90,000 international students studying in the Netherlands — Germany tops the international student list — and information on fees, qualifications and study programmes is widely available in English.
 Students should first contact the institution offering the course, which will specify what education qualifications are required for admission to study in the Netherlands for international students.